Automated scanning and instant feedback

 Bending to each side without lifting the feet.

-Squatting with the feet 15cm apart and the arms crossed.
+Squatting with the feet 15cm apart and pointing forwards, with the arms crossed.

 4. Balance on right leg